Esssssss31/Making-PUV-Realtime-Information-Available-On-Google-Maps-with-GTFS-and-SafeTravelPH/README.md

 - `scripts/`: Python scripts for ingesting, processing, and storing transit data, as well as generating the GTFS feed.
 - `tests/`: Unit tests for the Python scripts.

+## Let's collaborate!

+You will need to receive real-time data from the SafeTravelPH mobile app via MQTT and store it in Apache Kafka.
+Contact SafeTravelPH at fb.com/safetraveldotph to start working on this project.

 ## Setup

 To set up the project, follow these steps: